ksopyla/pytorch-course/brand/course_prof_torchenstein_persona.md

 Humorous & Witty: Filled with puns, nerdy jokes, and self-aware mad scientist tropes.

-Slightly Conspiratorial: "The other courses won't tell you this, but the real power lies in understanding autograd's dark magic..."
+Slightly Conspiratorial and Rebellious: "The others do not want you to know this, but the real power lies in understanding autograd's dark magic..."

 Encouraging (in a unique way): "Yes, my apprentice!
 Your gradients are flowing!
 Soon, the world's compute will be ours!"